-During Sudden Infant Death Syndrome (SIDS) Awareness Month, help encourage safe sleep for babies by sharing social images and messages with the #SafeSleepSnap hashtag.
+During Sudden Infant Death Syndrome (SIDS) Awareness Month, help encourage safe sleep for babies by sharing messages and images from Safe to Sleep® with the #SafeSleepSnap hashtag.

-- Post a photo of baby in a safe sleep area on your own social media accounts.
+- Take a photo of baby in a safe sleep area and share it on your own social media accounts.

 - If desired, include yourself with baby, next to the safe sleep area in the photo.

 - Use the #SafeSleepSnap hashtag in the post.

 Review these checklists before you post to make sure your photo and message are ready:

 - Check whether the crib has been recalled by the U.S. Consumer Product Safety Commission.

 - Place baby on their back.
 Baby can be asleep or awake for the photo.

 - Remove items from baby’s sleep space—including blankets, pillows, crib bumpers, pets, other children, or stuffed animals/toys.
-The crib should have only a fitted sheet on a firm, flat mattress.
+The space should have only a fitted sheet on a firm, flat, and level mattress.

 - Remove any infant sleep positioning products or devices, especially those that claim to “prevent” SIDS and sleep-related deaths.

 - Take off any apparel, such as a hat or bow, that could increase the risk of choking or strangulation.

 - If baby has a pacifier, make sure it is not clipped to baby’s clothing or attached to anything, such as a string or toy.

 - Have fun with your photos and posts!

 - Include a safe infant sleep message with your photo to help spread the word about safe sleep for babies.
 You can use these sample messages and images from Safe to Sleep® as inspiration.

 - Use #SafeSleepSnap and any other parenting hashtags that you follow or use on social media.

 - Consider making your Facebook post public so that your post can be seen and shared by others.

 - Consider making your Twitter or Instagram account public so that your photo can be seen by others who are using and following #SafeSleepSnap.

 Show your support of SIDS Awareness Month and partners by reposting/retweeting #SafeSleepSnap posts from others.
-Do not forget to:
+Make sure you: